actix/actix-website/content/docs/url-dispatch.md

 Scoping helps you organize routes sharing common root paths.
 You can nest scopes within scopes.

-Suppose that you want to organize paths to endpoints used to manage a "Project", consisting of "Tasks".
+Suppose that you want to organize paths to endpoints used to view "Users".
 Such paths may include:

-- /project
-- /project/{project_id}
+- /users
-- /project/{project_id}/task
+- /users/show
-- /project/{project_id}/task/{task_id}
+- /users/show/{id}

 A scoped layout of these paths would appear as follows